glpi-project/glpi/apirest.md

 ## Get my entities {#get_my_entities}

 * **URL**: [api/getMyEntities/](getMyEntities/?debug)
-* **Description**: return all the possible entity of the current logged user (and for current active profile)
+* **Description**: return all the possible entities of the current logged user (and for current active profile).
 * **Method**: GET
 * **Parameters (Headers)**
    - *Session-Token*: session var provided by [initSession](#init_session) endpoint.
-Mandatory
+Mandatory.
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
 * **Returns**
-   - 200 (OK) with an array of all entities (with id and name)
+   - 200 (OK) with an array of all entities (with id and name).
-   - 400 (Bad Request) with a message indicating error in input parameter.
+   - 400 (Bad Request) with a message indicating an error in input parameter.

 Example usage (CURL):